Skip to content

 Y-scaling

-After rendering, the button turns from white to green to indicate that display items will now be drawn from the current snapshot.
-As noted, rendering also allows for different y-axis scaling:
+After rendering, the button turns from white to green to indicate that display items are now drawn from the current snapshot.
+Rendering also allows different y-axis scaling modes:

 Viewer 3

-• Clip Y : this stops overlap across channels with empiric scaling, by clipping the signal to the top/bottom of each track
+• Clip Y prevents that overlap by clipping the signal to the top and bottom of each track.

-Examples are these three viewes for the same interval and set of signals:
+Examples are these three views for the same interval and set of signals:

 Default (autoscaling):